connected-world-services/cws-shelf-upload/README.md

 		--immutable <KEY:VALUE>...
 							   Optional: Add extra metadata.
 Immutable once
 							   uploaded.
 This option can be repeated.
-See METADATA PARSING below for more information.

 		--metadata <KEY:VALUE>...
 							   Optional: Add extra metadata.
 This option can be repeated.
-See METADATA PARSING below for more information.

 		--noop, -n             Do not perform the upload.
 Simply output what would have happened.